-Call head if you want to find out what is allowed and to get room measurements.
+Call ahead if you want to find out what is allowed and to get room measurements.
 Additionally, Bed, Bath & Beyond has a handy tool where you can search for your school to see what they provide, as well as what’s prohibited in the dorms.

 Don’t overestimate how much will fit in your dorm.
 You don’t want to end up throwing away things you bring.

 Avoid over-packing by checking out this college packing list, which includes everything you need + items you can skip bringing.
-There’s even a free printable version of list.
+There’s even a free printable version of the list.